Ironieser/Ironieser/README.md

 ## 🎓 About Me

-I'm a **PhD Student** at [KDD Lab](https://sites.google.com/site/kddlaboratory/), Arizona State University, supervised by Professor [Yanjie Fu](https://faculty.engineering.asu.edu/yanjiefu/).
 I focus on cutting-edge research in **multimodal learning**, **computer vision**, and **LLM agents**.
 My work bridges the gap between vision, language, and temporal understanding, with a particular emphasis on weakly supervised learning and efficient model design.

 🔬 **Research Interests:**
 - **Multimodal Learning**: Vision-Language Models, Cross-modal Understanding